trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 headers below are the questions that we have to answer for the application.

-The application deadline is March 11.
+The application deadline is March 11, 3pm pacific time.
 Feel free to edit this page until that point.
 On March 11 I will copy the contents of this page to the form at [[http://www.google-melange.com/]].